Mechanism design for resource allocation in networks with intergroup competition and intragroup sharing: A mechanism with weak budget balance

+Readers may refer to~\cite{hurwicz1979outcome,chen2002family} for mechanisms with small message spaces which use similar technique for taxation in Nash implementing mechanisms for Lindahl correspondence (public goods).

-There are two levels of interactions that this mechanism is dealing with, one among groups for allocation of maximums on each link and a second within each group.
-Agents contest for allocation that makes full use of the fact that only maximum at each link will give rise to a positive price on that link.
-At any link $ l $ and group $ k $, total price $ w_k^l $ is the summation of prices quoted by all the agents in the group at link $ l $.
+There are two levels of interactions that this mechanism is dealing with, one among groups for allocation of maximum rate on each link and a second within each group.
+Agents contest for allocation that makes full use of the fact that from within a group only maximum at each link will give rise to a positive price on that link.
+At any link $ l $ and group $ k $, total price $ w_k^l $ is the sum of prices quoted by all the agents in the group at link $ l $.
 The quantity $ \bar{w}_{-k}^l $ is calculated by averaging the total prices for link $ l $ over all other groups than $ k $.
 Quoting of prices and demand is used as a way of eliciting $ v_{ki}^{\prime}(x_{ki}) $ by comparing it appropriately with prices.
 In this vein, we do not wish to influence $ \bar{w}_{-k}^l $ with prices quoted by groups whose agents aren't using the link at all, since the price then essentially doesn't contain any information.